PIT-UN 2026 Tech for Change Hackathons

 Innovator in Residence & Lecturer at Law

-Photos from the 2024 Tech for Change Hackathon, co-hosted by Boston University and Howard University
+Photos from the 2025 Tech for Change Hackathons

 The Tech for Change Hackathon is a program within the Public Interest Technology University Network, a project of the New Venture Fund (NVF), a 501(c)(3) public charity that supports innovative and effective public interest projects.